View of a snowy mountain range with desert foreground

 • Field survey logistics and GPS mapping

-• Collaboration with archaeologists, tribal representatives, and land managers
+• Collaboration with archaeologists, Tribal representatives, and land managers

 About Melissa